saamok/twitch-quote-bot/README.md

 And you'd call that function e.g. ```!hello lietu```.

-The def command allows limiting user access via the -ul= or --user_level= argument, valid values are: "user", "reg", "mod", and "owner" (not yet implemented)
+The user levels are the same as for simple commands.

 You can define what arguments your function accepts from the chat using -a= or --args=, "..." is a lua magic argument that gives all the given arguments